Homemade Hot Pockets – 4 Ingredients!

-These are super fun to make with your kids – get them involved in rolling out the dough and pressing together the edges with a fork.
-And they’re a great, easy, thing to make in the chaos of the holidays!
+These homemade hot pockets are super fun to make with your kids – get them involved in rolling out the dough and pressing together the edges with a fork.
+And they’re an easy lunch or snack to make in the chaos of the holidays!
 Take a minute to enjoy life and some homemade hot pockets before running off to the next thing.
 (Also fun to make with the kids are these vegetarian taco cups!)

 Used in this recipe: